Invariance Principle and dynamics: Dynamically coherent partially hyperbolic systems

 \section{Dynamically coherent partially hyperbolic systems}

 Recall the definition \ref{DC} of a dynamically coherent partially hyperbolic dynamical system.
-Recall that the H\"older continuous lamination \( \W^c \) with leaves the connected components of integrates the direction $E^c_x$ and that we denote $h^c _{\cdot,\cdot}$ the holonomy mappings between local transversals to $\W^c.$ The mappings $h^c _{\cdot,\cdot}$ preserve the local $ \W^{cs}, \W^{cu} $ leaves.
+Recall that the H\"older continuous lamination \(\ov \W^c \) with leaves the connected components of integrates the direction $E^c_x$ and that we denote $h^c$ the holonomy mappings between local transversals to $\ov \W^c.$ The mappings $h^c $ preserve the local $ \W^{cs}, \W^{cu} $ leaves.
 For the sake of presentation, we assume in this section that the holonomies $h^s$ and $h^c$ (respectively $h^u$ and $h^c$) commute.
-In suitable local charts, transversally to the local center leaves, we have two transverse foliations $\ov \W^s_{loc}$ and $\ov \W^u_{loc}$, corresponding to the connected components of the traces of $\W^{cs} $ and $\W^{cu} $.
-For such systems, we have the notion of partial $(s,c,u)$-product (definition \ref{scuproduct}) and following theorem \ref{TY}, it seems to be a quite common property of invariant probability measures.
-Nevertheless, for completeness, we define the notion of partial $(s,c,u)$-product structure. \begin{definition} Assume that $(Y,\vf) $ is partially hyperbolic and dynamically coherent.
-A measure $\nu$ is said to have a {\bf{partial $(s,c,u) $-product structure}} if \begin{itemize} \item the conditionals $\nu ^{cs}_y $ of the measure $\nu $ with respect to the partition in local \( W^{cs} \)-leaves have a $(s,c)$-product structure and \item the conditionals $\nu ^{cu}_y $ of the measure $\nu $ with respect to the partition in local \( W^{cu} \)-leaves have a $ (c,u)$-product structure. \end{itemize}\end{definition} If a measure has a partial $(s,c,u)$-product structure, then the projected measures on the leaves of $\ov \W^s_{loc}$ and $\ov \W^u_{loc}$ are related (by the local central holonomies) to the conditional measures on the original $ \W^s$ and $\W^u$.
+For such systems, we have the notion of partial $(s,c,u)$-product (definition \ref{scuproduct}, see theorem \ref{TY} for examples).
+We now define the weaker notion of partial $(s,c,u)$-product structure. \begin{definition} Assume that $(Y,\vf) $ is partially hyperbolic and dynamically coherent.
+A measure $\nu$ is said to have a {\bf{partial $(s,c,u) $-product structure}} if \begin{itemize} \item the conditionals $\nu ^{cs}_y $ of the measure $\nu $ with respect to the partition in local \( W^{cs} \)-leaves have a $(s,c)$-product structure and \item the conditionals $\nu ^{cu}_y $ of the measure $\nu $ with respect to the partition in local \( W^{cu} \)-leaves have a $ (c,u)$-product structure. \end{itemize}\end{definition} Let $\ov \W^{su}$ be a local foliation, locally transverse to $\ov \W^c.$ We define $\ov \W^s$ and $\ov \W^u$, transverse foliations of each $\ov W^{su} $-leaf, as the traces of $\W^{cs} $ and $\W^{cu} $.
+The foliations $\ov \W^s, \ov \W^u$ and $\ov \W^c $ form a local system of coordinates.
+If a measure has a partial $(s,c,u)$-product structure, then the projected measures on the leaves of $\ov \W^s$ and $\ov \W^u$ are related (by the local center holonomies) to the conditional measures on the original $ \W^s$ and $\W^u$.